danikkm/ios-home-assignment/README.md

 ## Things to do:

-- Change CountryListView to inset grouped style;
+- Change `CountryListView` to inset grouped style;
 - Fix UI issues;
-- Add UI to DetailedView so that it displays all detailed information (no specific UI requirements);
+- Add UI to `DetailedView` so that it displays all detailed information (no specific UI requirements);
-- Fetch Countries from API endpoint and present them on CountryListView and DetailedView:
+- Fetch `Countries` from API endpoint and present them on `CountryListView` and `DetailedView`:
-    - Fetch Countries via DataTask with Completion Handler;
+    - Fetch `Countries` via DataTask with Completion Handler;
 - Write unit tests for the app;
 - Refactor code.

 ## Optional things (additional points):

 - You can use different architecture and structure the application in any shape or form (bonus points for creativity *winking face*);
-- Fetch Countries via DataTask with Combine;
+- Fetch `Countries` via DataTask with Combine;
 - Add privacy (blurred) overlay once the app changes its foreground to the background state.
 Reverse it when it becomes active;
-- Rework DetailedView to SwiftUI and bridge it to UIKit;
+- Rework `DetailedView` to SwiftUI and bridge it to UIKit;
 - Add support for structured concurrency (async/await)
-    - Use actors and Sendable protocol when possible;
+    - Use `Actors` and `Sendable` protocol when possible;
-    - Fetch Countries via DataTask with Async/Await.
+    - Fetch `Countries` via DataTask with async/await.